martinov/martinov/README.md

 ## Hello there!

-I'm a senior developer with a focus on software architecture and design.
+I'm a senior software engineer with a focus on architecture and design.
 Currently I live in Bulgaria 🇧🇬 and work remotely 👨‍💻

 I coded my first program in 1996 on an 8-bit computer 👾.
-Today I have more than 20 years of commercial software development experience and hundreds of successfully completed projects in both outsourcing and product companies.
+Today I have 20+ years of commercial software development experience and hundreds of successfully completed projects in both product and outsourcing companies.

 <img alt="MMartinov" src="./mmartinov-logo-blue.png" width="256" />